2007 FIA GT Oschersleben 2 Hours

 The 2007 FIA GT Oschersleben 2 Hours was the fifth race of the 2007 FIA GT Championship season.
 It took place at Motorsport Arena Oschersleben on July 8, 2007.

 The results of this race were pending due to an appeal by disqualified race winner PK Carsport.
-The FIA chose to allow the results stand following a review, although PK Carsport is still appealing through civil court.
+The FIA chose to allow the results stand following a review, although PK Carsport indicated it would still appeal through civil court.

 Official results

 Class winners in bold.
 Cars failing to complete 75% of winner's distance marked as Not Classified (NC).
 Cars with a C under their class are running in the Citation Cup, with the winner marked in bold italics.